Transitions Day Retreats

 A large deck overlooking a lake, with deck chairs and a gazebo on the side

-We'll meet in the spacious backyard* of a private home, nestled in the woods overlooking a quiet lake, where you can...
+When weather is good, we can meet in the spacious backyard* of a private home, nestled in the woods overlooking a quiet lake, where you can...

 -- Claim a calming space to think and write